Enrich

 Enrich your life through fellowshipping with your maker and redeemer

-stated, “You will be enriched in every way so that you can be generous on every occasion, and through us your generosity will result in thanksgiving to God” (2 Cor 9:11).
+“You will be enriched in every way so that you can be generous on every occasion, and through us your generosity will result in thanksgiving to God” (2 Cor 9:11).
+This enrichment is not solely for our personal benefit but so we can reach out to the lost with the message of salvation and to encourage our fellow believers.

 Satan has always promised much, yet he can’t deliver, with Jesus truthfully saying, “The thief’s purpose is to steal, kill and destroy.
 My purpose is to give life in all its fullness” (Jn 10:10).
 Embracing salvation may improve the earthly life of some, while for others it will bring persecution and increased physical hardship, but it will certainly result in the all-important eternal life for those who follow Him.